Golfo di Barttti

 Videos

-Baratti in 1951, film from archives filmed by Marcel Contal
+Baratti in 1951, a film from archival footage shot by Marcel Contal

 Similar article